 “We were together, I forget the rest.”
 Walt Whitman

 Potato fritters are made in three parts.
-I suppose just like the template of a story, with a beginning, a middle and an end.
+I suppose just like the template of a story with a beginning, a middle and an end.
 How fitting this last recipe is as I come to the conclusion of my year long adventure.
 The studio is now empty with key in hand ready to be released.

 I woke up this morning feeling so sad and helpless at the recent events of our country and world.
 Everything seems so scary, so crazy, so divisive and in desperate long overdue need for real healing.
-I/we have a lot more work to do to make our home a more kinder, a more just place for people, for animals, for plants, for life!
+I/we have a lot more work to do to transform our home into a more kinder, a more just place for people, for animals, for plants, for life!
 We are all in this predicament together whether we want to acknowledge it or not.
 What to do exactly?
-I’m not sure.
 All that comes to my mind right now is to take small steps toward being much more aware of the problems at hand and adjust my daily choices while I try to remain as hopeful and loving as possible.
 We appear to be waking up to a new reality while simultaneously being caught dab smack in the middle of a ginormous global growing pain.
 It will get worse before it gets better, that’s a given.

 Abby, well my friend, here it is, another birthday.
 Time continuing on, never stopping…like Niagara Falls.
 When we met I was twenty years old.
 We’ve known each other eight years already.
 Can you believe it?
 Look around- so much has changed in that time, imagine eight years from now.
 Wow- it’s exciting, it’s scary.
 We have been through so much together and apart.
 Do you remember the night it rained clear marbles at the cabin and paint dripped in color down the magic mirror?
 Remember crying one shared tear to Rickie Lee Jone’s We Belong Together?
 I remember you sending me your pencil portrait for one birthday and on the back of it you wrote, “Who has the words to close the distance between you and me?”
 But deep inside we knew there was little distance between us, between our hearts and souls.
 How I longed to be near you then.
 Remember the year you came out to Sodus and took the train with Rita and little Chasca potato?
 You gave me a handwoven scarf.
 Remember the cross section of the cerebellum I made for you?- that was your 25th.
 I remember patiently carving out the paper with an exacto knife.
 Remember the birthday when Rita was a newborn- things were rocky for us that year.
 I gave you a Mexican cotton handbag with shells and rocks.
 Remember the poem I wrote about Gordy and our bubble acid day?
 What every happened to that?
 Funny…memories to us now.
 And here another one in the making.
 I suppose the gift of brandy is symbolic of the hard times right now.
 I want you to know and never forget, I am always here for you.
 I am always open to listen.
 You can cry and slobber on my shoulder anytime, whatever it is you want to do.
 I am here for you during your hard times as well as the good.
 There is nothing or no one that can come between our love as you are my sister.
 I love you so deeply and I feel the love you have for me.
 I appreciate everything about you.
 Communicating with you is so easy.
 Don’t be afraid to feel, don’t be afraid to cry, laugh from your gut, run in the woods.
 You have a lot of healing to do.
 Feel and let go.
 Take your time, it doesn’t have to be all figured out now- there’s time and we are young.
 You are an incredibly beautiful person Abby and I love you forever.
 We are blessed with life, blessed with a friendship rare in these times.
 Becca